Today I’m going to show you exactly how to do an SEO audit in 2020.

 Then, check out referring domains and Domain Authority.

-Referring domains = the number of sites that link to you.
+Referring domains = the number of different websites that link to you.

 Don’t sweat the exact number too much.
 You’re just benchmarking where you’re at.